 Listed below are all of the accredited schools in New Hampshire that offer Criminal Justice programs.

-New Hampshire is located near the northeastern tip of the United States and has a population of just 1.3 million.
+New Hampshire has a population of just 1.3 million.
 Although the capital is Concord, Manchester is the city where most people reside, with almost 110,000 people.
 Manchester was recently ranked as the 13th best city to live in the US and New Hampshire as a whole has the lowest unemployment rate in New England.
-Between fishing, hiking, strolling the beaches, and enjoying the cuisine and culture of the cities, you’ll always find something to do.
+New Hampshire also has one of the lowest crime rates in the United States.

 Criminal Justice Education in New Hampshire

 The New Hampshire Incentive Program, the Leveraged Incentive Grants and the Granite State Scholars are just three financial aid programs worth looking into.
-If you need funding for your criminal justice education, it’s also worth consulting college and university websites for school-specific scholarships.
+If you need funding for your criminal justice education, it’s also worth consulting your future college and university counselors for school-specific scholarships.

 Outlook for Criminal Justice in New Hampshire